veronga/game/README.md

 $  pod install
 ```

-- Now let's launch the app, but don't forget to log out of the ios folder
+- - Now let's launch the app, but don't forget to return to the main folder

 ```
 $  cd ..